-Dr. George Salembier is an scholar in the areas of special education, adolescent literacy, curriculum, instruction, and assessment.
-His current research interests focus on special and general education leadership, policy, and practice in the context of supporting children with disabilities and their families.
-Dr. Salembier's teaching interests center on early and adolescent literacy and numeracy, the social construction of disability, and curriculum design, assessment, and differentiated instruction.
-He has published in such journals as Adolescent Literacy, Teaching Exceptional Children, Exceptional Children, and Journal of Learning Disabilities.
+Dr. George Salembier is a scholar in special education, adolescent literacy, curriculum, instruction, and assessment.
+His research interests focus on special and general education leadership, policy, and practice in the context of supporting children with disabilities and their families.
+Dr. Salembier's teaching interests centered on early and adolescent literacy and numeracy, the social construction of disability, and curriculum design, assessment, and differentiated instruction.
+His research is published in such journals as Adolescent Literacy, Teaching Exceptional Children, Exceptional Children, and Journal of Learning Disabilities.

 Shepherd, K., & Salembier, G. (2010).
 Leading, learning, and literacy: Implementing a response to intervention approach in the Riverside elementary school.
 New England Reading Association Journal 46, (1), 38-49.

 Shepherd, K., & Salembier, G. (2007).
 Transition from school to adult life.
 In M. Giangreco and M.B.
 Doyle (Eds.), Quick guides to inclusion 3: Ideas for educating students with disabilities (2nd ed.).
 Baltimore: Paul Brookes.